JonasToth/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-const-correctness.rst

 .. option:: TransformPointersAsValues (default = 0)

-  **Experimental** Provides fixit-hints for pointers if their pointee is not changed.
+  Provides fixit-hints for pointers if their pointee is not changed.
 This does not analyze if the value-pointed-to is unchanged!

   Requires 'WarnPointersAsValues' to be 1.